defencedigital/moduk-service-manual/src/accessibility/meet-accessibility-regulations/product-managers.md

   url: "/accessibility/meet-accessibility-regulations/"
 ---

-Everyone in your team has a part to play in delivering accessible products and services.
+Everyone in your team has a part to play in delivering accessible services.
 Make sure they know why your product or service needs to be accessible.

 ## Help your team understand

-Your digital product or service must be easy to use for everyone.
+Your digital service must be easy to use for everyone.
 Your team may be breaking the law if they do not make it accessible.

 Making a service accessible is not a last-minute task for frontend developers and testers.
 User researchers need to include users of assistive technology in their research.
 Interaction designers and content designers need to create accessible designs and content.